- CEO/ General Management

 - Change Management

-Nexus Multi Academy Trust seeks two new non-executive directors/trustees to join the board.
-This is a student-centric trust focused on the delivery of high-quality education in all its schools and is going through a period of rapid expansion.
-It opened three years ago and currently has four schools with a further four set to join later this year.
-A further two brand new free schools are due to open by September 2021, to make a trust of ten schools.
-The trust looks to develop alliances and partnerships in order to drive its work on school improvement forward with purpose and pace.
+Nexus Multi Academy Trust seeks two new non-executive directors to join the board.
+The trust operates across South Yorkshire, with three special schools in Rotherham and one sponsored special school in Doncaster.
+It is going through a period of rapid expansion: a further four schools are set to join the trust, including one hospital school in Sheffield.
+The trust will also open two new free schools in September 2021, bringing total number of schools within the trust to ten.
+The schools within the trust cater for children of all ages through to 19, including some with profound and multiple learning difficulties.
 The board of trustees is responsible for maintaining stability and managing a dynamic structure during this exciting period of growth.
 Board meetings are held close to the border of Sheffield and Rotherham and very close to the M1 motorway near Meadowhall shopping centre.

 About the trust